jackaitken/book_project/README.md

-<h1>Lesser Known Book Finder</h1>
+<h1>Book Finder</h1>
+<h2>CS50 Final Project</h2>

-This is a basic project that allows a user to enter up to 5 of their favorite books and the output will be 3 books that are lesser-known.
+This project allows a user to enter the title and author of one of their favorite books and using the Google Books API, we return to them another book they may like based on the category of the first book.